-Biomedical Waste Management
+Biomedical/Medical Waste Management

 The most effective way to manage medical waste is to use a mixture of pre-treatment, storage, and reclamation of the waste in so-called e-waste bins.
 In order to understand the importance of biomedical waste management, you need to first know that the term “biomedical waste” refers to any kind of waste generated or used in medical practices.
 That includes needles and syringes, broken vials of drugs, discarded bandages, bloody bandages and dressings that can contaminate other sterile items, soiled clothing, and scrubs used by healthcare workers.